phillydotnet/HandsOnLabs/2018/09/README.md

 You can actually set any editor you like by providing a command for the core.editor setting.

-*Read complete instructions for using VSCode as your git Editor here: https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor*
+*Read complete instructions for using VSCode as your git Editor here: [Visual Studio Code as Git Editor](https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor)*

 *Read more about setting your text editor at First-Time Git Setup at the official documentation.
-Look for the section "Your editor": https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup*
+Look for the section "Your editor": [Getting Started - First-Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)*

 ## Add a second commit purely from command line